Bangladesh suffers widespread power outages during relentless heat | Headlines

 Bangladesh suffers widespread power outages during relentless heat

 "We were expecting that sales would pick up this week but due to the severe power cuts, there are hardly any buyers," said Abdul Karim, a shopkeeper in Chittagong.
-Overall electricity supply fell short of demand by 6.2% over the seven days to Tuesday, government data showed, as demand surged nearly 15% compared with the preceding seven days.
+The average maximum temperature in Dhaka was 4.3% higher during the seven days to Wednesday compared with the week before and 12.5% higher than the same period last year, government data showed.

 - Country: